Young Adult Development

 Certainly this affects both young people of both genders, but experts say there are other factors that further hinder boys’ ability to transition to adulthood.
 Playing video games and online porn are overtaking the lives of too many boys.
 For many of them, the virtual world has become more enticing than the real world preferring online porn to dating women in real life.

 The first goal is to get them to go to sleep when the clock still says “p.m.” and to rise when it says “a.m.”
 Pulling their weight, by doing tasks such as their own laundry and keeping their room clean is essential.
 As they show they can be responsible, we work our way up from there.
 Eventually, we will write a life plan, then take basic steps toward achieving it – putting together a resume’ and applying for a job or an apartment.
 “These are guys who’ve been paralyzed, for lack of a better term.
 So we have to get them moving.”
-It’s about getting them to identity as separate from their parents, to help them define what it means, for them, to be a man.
+It’s about getting them to identify as separate from their parents, to help them define what it means, for them, to be a man.
 It starts with little things.

 Having weekly coaching sessions with and without their parents can be one of the most difficult requirements for most of my young clients.
 I do see a lot of positive, long-lasting change “Competence, Confidence, Clarity.”
 It is a message that keeps a steady stream of young men coming in and out of my office and that gets them out of bed in the morning.